 Optimal Trading Fees

 One of the Ready Swap goals is to minimize the trading fee for users, even in a complex swap order, with the smart routing protocol.
 Currently, for each swap, users have to pay involved DEXs only (each DEX defines its own fee rate, normally around 0.3%).
-If users use Ready liquidity pools (particularly in swaps including the Ready token RYT), a fee of 0.3% will be applied to every successful swap.
+If users use Ready liquidity pools (particularly in swaps including the Ready token RDY), a fee of 0.3% will be applied to every successful swap.

 Customizable Slippage Tolerance